-From the fireworks to the flags to the parades, the Fourth of July can have much to teach us in the funeral industry.
+From the fireworks, to the flags, to the parades — the Fourth of July can have much to teach us in the funeral profession.
 Quite simply — in one word — CELEBRATE!

-• Point out the obvious.
 When a family is grieving, they may need help seeing what is right in front of them.
-Christmas, birthdays and other holidays foster intensely emotional reactions — and those feelings are only amplified after a death.
+Christmas, birthdays, and other holidays foster intensely emotional reactions — and those feelings are only amplified after a death.
 But instead of ignoring the holiday entirely and choosing not to celebrate, why not offer ideas on how the family can still celebrate and honor the deceased?
 Light a sparkler in someone’s name and gaze at the sky.
 Say a special prayer around the table on Thanksgiving.
 Craft a touching ornament on Christmas.
 Light an extra candle at Hanukkah.

-• Extend the celebration.
 After a death, life often stops for the grieving.
-Offer patrons memorial options that have meaning to them, such as funeral candles, keepsake urns or thoughtful cards of remembrance.
-Consider offering beautiful blank journals, where friends and families can record memories and feelings and save photos, cards and other trinkets.
+Offer patrons memorial options that have meaning to them, such as funeral candles, keepsake urns, or thoughtful cards of remembrance.
+Consider offering beautiful blank journals, where friends and families can record memories and feelings and save photos, cards, and other trinkets.

-• Remain engaged.
-Following up with families after a death can be one of the most economical and easy (yet impactful) things a funeral director can do.
-A few months after my mother died, her hospice contacted our family to participate in a celebration honoring those who died that year; we shared refreshments, photos and a craft project.
-I felt even more touched later that summer, when the hospice participated in the local Memorial Day parade with a float adorned with the craft I had made honoring my mother.
+Following up with families after a death can be one of the most economical and easy, yet impactful, things a funeral director can do.
+A few months after my mother died, her hospice contacted our family to participate in a celebration honoring those who died that year; we shared refreshments, photos, and a craft project.
+I felt even more touched later that summer when the hospice participated in the local Memorial Day parade with a float adorned with the craft I had made honoring my mother.
 It was an unexpected, touching memory — one that lasted positively, without being an obvious “pitch” for their services.

 The best celebrations are those that keep the loved one close at heart.
-And whether that’s fireworks at midnight or a reverent playing of “Taps,” it’s up to us in the industry to keep those celebrations alive, vital and part of our service to families.
+And whether that’s fireworks at midnight or a reverent playing of “Taps,” it’s up to us in the profession to keep those celebrations alive, vital, and part of our service to families.

-Freelance writer/editor Sharon Verbeten has written about the funeral industry— in trade journals and online — for more than 20 years.
-She lives in Green Bay, Wis.
+Freelance writer/editor Sharon Verbeten has written about the funeral profession — in trade journals and online — for more than 20 years.
+She lives in Green Bay, Wisconsin.